How to help wildlife

 TIP - Don't forget the water!

-- You can also pour some water in a shady spot at dusk to encourage worms to the surface for blackbirds and badgers alike
+- In hot weather you can also pour some water in a shady spot at dusk to encourage worms to the surface for blackbirds and badgers alike

 "They all feed in slightly different ways and by doing that it means they're not in direct competition with each other."